ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 > ...
 Yet most people take for granted this unique, irreplaceable, and necessary resource.
 Nothing else, perhaps, distinguishes effective executives as much as their tender loving care of time.

-Yes, the best executives in the world go to great lenghts to learn how to save their time, so they can use it matter most, where it makes a difference.
+Yes, the best executives in the world go to great lenghts to learn how to save their time, so they can use whe it matter most, where it makes a difference.

-However, there is a way to use systems to create pockets of time for everyone in the business, for every customer, employee, provider, manager, stakeholder...
-And the way is to integrate their data, to provide beutiful and useful information.
+However, there is a way to use systems to create pockets of time for everyone in the business.
+For the customer, employee, provider, manager, stakeholder, and for the most important person of all, for you...

-This way man can do a miracle.
-To save time, to be wealthier, happier, productive... but we have to learn how to use such power, so we can use it to serve us.
+What is the way?
+You might ask, well this one you heard before...
+Systems.

+"But I already have systems in the business" you might say... "in fact we have many.
+And man, what a complication it is!
+It's overwhelming!"

+Well yeah, but are they **integrated** between them? are they **team** players or individualists?
+Do they **collaborate to create a better system** for everyone do they confuse?
+Do they help you to provide the service expected by today's standards?

+The design and succesful implementation of integrations create wealths of time.
+Just in time information converts into fast service, and less worry.

+But!
+Just as a drug, systems can do wonders if prescribed correctly, and wreack havocks if applied incorrectly.
+Take your time to understand the design.

+Designing these collaborations is not an easy task, and it's becoming mandatory for survival, I hope this article saves you time, your must valuable resource, and points you into the right direction.

+I will give you a tip before we dive deeper, a big time saving secret: TEST BEFORE YOU IMPLEMENT.
+Yes, your or your provider, do some mockups, or prototypes.
+They can be done in Google Slides, Invision, or a piece of paper, and put users to the test.
+This will save you money and time big time.
+It can save years!!

-*“Every business is a software business”* said Watts S. Humphrey, the father of quality in software and CMMI 2 decades ago, and it's repeated by The CEO of Microsoft, Satya Nadella today:
+> “Every business is a software business” said Watts S. Humphrey, the father of quality in software and CMMI 2 decades ago, and it's repeated by The CEO of Microsoft, Satya Nadella today:

 > “Every company is a software company.
 You have to start thinking and operating like a digital company.
 It’s no longer just about procuring one solution and deploying one.
 It’s not about one simple software solution.
 It’s really you yourself thinking of your own future as a digital company.”

-In this article, I hope I can at least set you in the right path.

 ## Different faces of system integrations

-Business Intellegence (B.I.),  Enterprise Resource Planning or ERP (Think SAP software), Product Information Management (P.I.M), Master Data Management (M.D.M), even Zappier, are all faces of the same beast, they all promise to gather data, centralize it, and turn it into useful, on time information.
+Business Intellegence (B.I.),  Enterprise Resource Planning or ERP (Think SAP software), Product Information Management (P.I.M), Master Data Management (M.D.M), even Zappier, are all faces of the same beast, they all promise to gather data, centralize it, and turn it into useful informatino, and ready for you when you need it most.

-However these sytems require human cleverness and creativity for them to be useful in your situation.

-Just as a powerful drug, systems can do wonders if prescribed correctly, and wreack havocks if applied incorrectly.

-## A back story
-My wife and I came out of the dentist office.
-She went for a check-in but they had to operate, she ended up druged, and desoriented.

-"Make sure she takes this drug in the next hour or so, else the pain will bring her to tears once the sedative wears off, there is a pharmacy right in front of the building, but you know, lately patient have told me the drug is hard to find"

-The drug was a common one, but our political and in consequence economical situation was starting to be uncommon.
-We went to the pharmacy, no luck, then to the next one... same luck... none!

-Time was running out, and then she grabed me and told me...
-"Use the web page we developed for god's sake!!
-It's starting to hurt!!"...
-Riiiight, I had forgotten about that one...
+Now, before feeling overwhelm about the challange, know this.

+You can reap the benefits of integrations, one step at the time.
+You do not need to invest in a 3 year project now, just 3 months, do a small integration, enjoy the returns of your investment, and afterwards put the next brick.

+Slow but un-interrupted.
+This is a much faster way then it looks like, and it creates a habit, and habits my friend shape reality.

+**Tip**: Aim for effectiveness.
+What is the one question that if answered fater would solved many problems at once, for the most people in the compay?
+Identify and focus on that one, do not try to take on 10 inarticulated information problems.
+You won't solve them, you will create a 7 head beast that will breath to your neck at all times, will waste money, team effort, and most important, waste tons of Time.

+Combining your current systems can achieve more then you can imagine, in most cases more then aquiring new systems.
+Don't believe me? ask most legacy banks in the world in what language do they run their fundations...
+Does Kobol rings a bell? well it shouldn't, Kobol is one old piece of technology, no longer teached, but a scary size of the financing systems of the world runs on top of it.

+This is one of those tasks where is not the amount of hours spent what will give you returns, but the quality of thinking.

 ## Our first Integrations Exp
-About 8 years ago, we were asked to estimate, develop and implement a module to our in-house made web software, an online web catalog system, so it would integrate with ours customers accounting systems, so users could get inventory information, pricing and marketing information such as the product picture on one screen... they have a bunch of stores all over my home city, Caracas - Venezuela, and each physical store had their own accounting system.
+About 8 years ago, we were asked to estimate, develop and implement a module to our in-house made web software, an online web catalog system (yes the on at the intro!), so it would integrate with the accounting systems of all the stores and provide one unified view.

 ![farmaplus]({{ "/assets/images/integrations_1/farmaplus_2.png"}})
 (List of physical stores, green menas available, yellow there are a few left, red means not available)